sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi4-install-odbc/data-warehouse-cloud-bi4-install-odbc.md

 ### Download and install the SAP HANA database server

-1. First, install the corresponding driver to connect to the HANA database of SAP Data Warehouse Cloud.
+1. First, install the corresponding driver to connect to the HANA database of SAP Datasphere.
 To find your driver, navigate to the [HANA developer tools website.](https://tools.eu1.hana.ondemand.com/#hanatools)

 2. Go to the HANA tab, and then you select the corresponding client and click on Windows install.